-- Rosemary plant care is easy.
-When growing rosemary plants, provide them with well-drained, sandy soil and at least six to eight hours of sunlight. - These plants thrive in warm, humid environments and cannot take extremely cold temperatures. - Rosemary prefers to remain somewhat on the dry side; therefore, terra cotta pots are a good choice when selecting suitable containers.
-These pots allow the plant to dry out faster. - Thoroughly water rosemary plants when the soil is dry to the touch but allow the plants to dry out between watering intervals. - The general rule for trimming rosemary is not to take more than one-third of the plant at any time and make cuts just above a leaf joint.
-These can then be dried like any other herb by hanging tied bundles upside down in a cool, dry place. - Rosemary plants are usually propagated by cuttings, as it can be tricky getting evergreen rosemary seeds to germinate. - Rosemary plants are prone to becoming root bound and should be repotted at least once a year.
+- When growing rosemary plants, provide them with well-drained, sandy soil and at least six to eight hours of sunlight. - These plants thrive in warm, humid environments and cannot take extremely cold temperatures. - Rosemary prefers to remain dry; therefore, terra cotta pots are a good choice when selecting suitable containers.
+These pots allow the plant to dry out faster. - Thoroughly water rosemary plants when the soil is dry to the touch but allow the plants to dry out between watering intervals.

-- The herb not only tastes good in culinary dishes, such as rosemary chicken and lamb, but it is also a good source of iron, calcium, and vitamin B-6. - Fresh rosemary has a very high reserve of vitamins such as vitamin A, vitamin C, vitamin B6, thiamin, folate, as well as minerals like magnesium, calcium, copper, iron, and manganese. - Rosemary can be infused into an oil and used externally for skin irritations like eczema and joint problems like arthritis. - Rosemary is a rich source of antioxidants and anti-inflammatory compounds, which are thought to help boost the immune system and improve blood circulation.
+- The herb not only tastes good in culinary dishes, such as rosemary chicken and lamb, but it is also a good source of iron, calcium, and vitamin B-6. - Fresh rosemary has a very high reserve of vitamins such as vitamin A, vitamin C, vitamin B6, thiamin, folate, as well as minerals like magnesium, calcium, copper, iron, and manganese. - Rosemary can be infused into an oil and used externally for skin irritations like eczema and joint problems like arthritis.